Protecting lives—at dizzying heights.

 Look around you; business opportunities are everywhere.
 Even in the most uncommon, the most unimaginable, niche areas.
 Like manufacturing airplane seats, for instance.
 We’ve flown all over the world but never wondered who made the seats or the seat belts that protect our lives.

-Avionar does that.
-Based in Quebec City, Avionar is a commercial aircraft cabin integration company.
-From manufacturing, certification, and packaging to integration and refurbishment of seats and cabinets, Avionar handles it all.
+Avianor does that.
+Based in Quebec City, Avianor is a commercial aircraft cabin integration company.
+From manufacturing, certification, and packaging to integration and refurbishment of seats and cabinets, Avianor handles it all.

-With so many moving parts, so many graphs, and so many mathematical calculations floating around, Avionar had an obvious problem.
+With so many moving parts, so many graphs, and so many mathematical calculations floating around, Avianor had an obvious problem.
 A pretty big one at that, too.